RedHatNordicsSA/linux4win/content/lab3.md

 ![service httpd enable](images/interface_httpddead.png)

-:boom: Select **Start** the service and set it to **Enabled** as well - this defines that it should start up at boot time.
+:boom: Click on the ```Start and Enable checkbox``` - this defines that it should start up at boot time.
 Verify that Apache started up properly by reviewing log output on the bottom of the page.

 :exclamation: You will not be able to reach the web server using a browser.
 This is something we will fix in the next lab.